 Even a microphone as storied and consistent as the SM58 needs to adapt to the times.
 Shure historian Michael Pettersen estimates that the Shure SM58 has gone through anywhere from 40-50 changes in components throughout the years.
 This is mainly due to the microphone outliving its suppliers, but some changes were made for the sake of longevity, too.

 Some major updates include the change from dual low-impedance ratings to a single low-impedance rating.
 The original SM58 carried both 150 ohm and 50 ohm impedance ratings due to broadcast standards of the time.
 In the mid-twentieth century, broadcast microphones were typically wired directly into low-impedance faders and matching a 50ohm standard impedance was important to drive sales to this demographic.
 Now that these standards are no longer in place, Shure has switched to a single 150 ohm impedance in each mic.

-The SM58 diaphragm was also updated to a mylar film from a wool resistance barrier.
-The wool barrier would change acoustically when wet or stretched in any way.
-Changing these to a mylar film increased consistency among acoustics of each microphone.
+The SM58 internal acoustical resistance material was also updated to synthetic fabric from wool cloth.
+The wool would change acoustically when wet or stretched in any way.
+The change to manufactured synthetic material improved the consistency of each microphone.